1vilio/sixonefour/docs/CUSTOM_THEMES.md

 # Custom Themes

-soundcloud-rpc now supports custom themes, You can customize the appearance of the SoundCloud UI by creating and loading CSS theme files.
+sixonefour now supports custom themes, You can customize the appearance of the SoundCloud UI by creating and loading CSS theme files.

 ## How to Use Custom Themes